-Applying the fair value option to the bank loan portfolio will increase volatility in the Company's financial statements, but management believes it is less subjective and less burdensome to implement and maintain than ASU 2016-13, which would have otherwise been required.
-At March 31, 2020, the Company's bank loan portfolio had an aggregate fair value of \$202.9 million and unpaid principal of \$260.2 million.
-Interest income on bank loan participations included in net investment income was \$4.1 million and \$5.1 million for the three months ended March 31, 2020 and 2019, respectively.
-Net realized and unrealized (losses) gains on investments includes losses of \$43.9 million related to changes in unrealized gains and losses on bank loan participations in the three months ended March 31, 2020 and management concluded that \$5.0 million of those losses were due to credit-related impairments.
+Applying the fair value option to the bank loan portfolio increases volatility in the Company's financial statements, but management believes it is less subjective and less burdensome to implement and maintain than ASU 2016-13, which would have otherwise been required.
+At September 30, 2020, the Company's bank loan portfolio had an aggregate fair value of \$131.2 million and unpaid principal of \$151.8 million.
+Investment income on bank loan participations included in net investment income was \$2.4 million and \$9.7 million for the three and nine months ended September 30, 2020, respectively.
+Net realized and unrealized gains (losses) on investments includes gains of \$9.7 million and losses of \$7.6 million related to changes in unrealized gains and losses on bank loan participations in the three and nine months ended September 30, 2020, respectively, and management concluded that \$437,000 and \$8.2 million of unrealized losses were due to credit-related impairments for the three and nine months ended September 30, 2020, respectively.
 Losses due to credit-related impairments were determined based upon consultations and advice from the Company's specialized investment manager and consideration of any adverse situations that could affect the borrower's ability to repay, the estimated value of underlying collateral, and other relevant factors.

 Prior to the election of the fair value option on January 1, 2020, bank loan participations were classified as held-for-investment and carried at amortized cost net of any allowance for credit losses.
 Under the prior accounting method, management concluded that seven loans from six issuers in the Company's bank loan portfolio were impaired at December 31, 2019.
-At December 31, 2019, the impaired loans had a carrying value of \$6.9 million, unpaid principal of \$14.3 million, and an allowance for credit losses of \$7.2 million, \$5.1 million of which related to two loans from one issuer who was experiencing liquidity concerns resulting from revenue declines and poor growth prospects in its most profitable segment.
-Management concluded that two of the loans in the Company's loan portfolio were impaired at March 31, 2019.
-At March 31, 2019, the impaired loans had a carrying value of \$4.4 million, unpaid principal of \$5.9 million, and an allowance for credit losses of \$1.5 million.
+At December 31, 2019, the impaired loans had a carrying value of \$6.9 million, unpaid principal of \$14.3 million, and an allowance for credit losses of \$7.2 million, \$5.1 million of which related to two loans from one issuer that was experiencing liquidity concerns resulting from revenue declines and poor growth prospects in its most profitable segment.
+Management concluded that five of the loans in the Company's loan portfolio were impaired at September 30, 2019.
+At September 30, 2019, the impaired loans had a carrying value of \$6.4 million, unpaid principal of \$12.3 million, and an allowance for credit losses of \$5.9 million, \$4.2 million of which related to two loans from one issuer that was experiencing liquidity concerns resulting from revenue declines and poor growth prospects in its most profitable segment.